Learn how to set up QuickBooks Database Server Manager in QuickBooks Desktop.

 Step 3: Set your firewall permissions

 If you haven't already, check your firewall and antivirus permissions.
-Make sure you give Database Server Manager permission to run on your server computer.
+Make sure you give the Database Server Manager permission to run on your server computer.

 Step 4: Update Database Server Manager